jamesstar89/stream/readme.md

 Stream helps you to create - build - and collaborate across streams of content.
 Create your first stream or many streams, build them up, or dispose of them when you need to.

 Stream is a great way to manage large amounts of content and channels, from Social Networks, to blogs and websites.
 Stream is set to challenge the norm.
-Interested?
-Sign up now.
-Reply here.

 "Just say stream..."